Firstyear/prd-blog/2016/07/05/the_ldap_guide_part_2_searching.rst

 An LDAP object looks like this:

 ::

     dn: ou=Groups,dc=example,dc=com
     objectClass: top
     objectClass: organizationalunit
     ou: Groups

-We see the dn, which is the FQDN, built from the RDN components.
+We see the DN, which is built from the RDN components.
 We have a number of objectClasses that defined the structure and attributes of the object.
 Finally, we have the attribute "ou", which in this case happens to be our RDN.

 A more "complete" object is this example: